 Keep moving while on the ice, as it is dangerous for both you and other skaters to stand still during a session.
 It is especially important not to stop in the middle of the ice or any of the jumping corners.

 Program music will be played on a rotational basis.
 This will be done on the honor system, with the responsibility left to the skaters and coaches.

 After a skater's music has been played, their music or another program may be put at end of the line to re-enter the rotation.
 Ice dance music can take the place of program music.

 Not everyone will be able to play their music on full sessions due to lengths of programs.

 Coaches may put the music of the student they are teaching ahead of other skaters.
-Everyone should appreciate this policy when they are in a lesson enjoying this privilege and graciously accept this policy when they are the ones being asked to wait in line.
+Everyone should abide by this policy when they are in a lesson, enjoy this privilege and graciously accept this policy when they are the ones being asked to wait in line.

 Please do not stop and restart your music if others are waiting in line.

 Please handle the music equipment with extreme care.

 If you are the last coach/skater on a session, please put CD player and/or long black cord back in the black box found under the scorekeeper's table.